StevenCash/jupyter/README.md

 ## Fractals.ipynb

 An old notebook I made to plot images of fractals based on the Make Your Own Mandelbrot book by Rashid, which is an awesome book.
-I was learning python and Jupyter at the time, so the code is pretty rough.
+I was learning python and jupyter at the time, so the code is pretty rough.